thedjnK/AuTerm/README.md

 ## Preface

-Note that AuTerm is currently in the process of being forked and developed for an initial release, there is currently no code to get or application to run.
+Note that AuTerm is currently in the process of being developed for an initial release, the code is not considered stable and only pre-release test versions are available for download.

 Sneek preview:
 ![Sneek preview](/docs/images/peek.png?raw=true)